drnic/etcd-service-buildpack/README.md

 The last line is the published slug URL.

-Now add this into `config/slugs` so buildpack users will have access to the pre-compiled version of Redis.
+Now add this into `config/slugs` so buildpack users will have access to the pre-compiled version of Etcd.

 ### Developing the buildpack